icarusrodrigues/Request-Management/README.md

 ## Swagger UI

 The application has the Swagger tool to document it.
 To access it, run the application and access the url: (http://localhost:8080/swagger-ui/index.html)

-In Swagger you can access all endpoints and generate requests:

-And on each endpoint, you can see the type of response you might receive: